FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiCommands.md

 ## Viewing the Robot Pose
 As the robot drives around it might be useful to view its position and orientation on in the Simulator.
-We looked at that module previously so you ready to go onto the [Pose Estimation](../Concepts/OptimalEstimation/poseEstimation) module.
+We looked at that module previously so you ready're to go onto the [Pose Estimation](../../Concepts/OptimalEstimation/poseEstimation.md) module.
 There are a couple of classes that need to be implemented to do this so review that module next.

 ## Commands Lab
 There are two objectives for this lab: